Refugee sponsorship – Office of Migration

 ” I was a stranger and you welcomed me…” Matthew 25:35

-Is the spirit calling you to become involved in refugee sponsorship?
+Are you called to become involved in refugee sponsorship?

-For more information about private refugee sponsorship by parishes and groups in the Roman Catholic Diocese of Saskatoon, or how you can help, please contact the Office of Migration by e-mail: email@example.com or (306) 659-5842.
+For more information about private refugee sponsorship by parishes and groups in the Roman Catholic Diocese of Saskatoon, or how you can help, please contact the Office of Migration email@example.com

 “Refugees are not a unique product of our times … Joseph took Jesus and his mother and fled by night to Egypt because King Herod was searching for the child to destroy him.”

 – Pontifical Council “Cor Unum” and the Pontifical Council for the Pastoral Care of Migrants and Itinerant People (1992) – Refugees: A Challenge to Solidarity, no. 1

 The United Nations High Commission for Refugees (UNHCR) recognizes 11.4 million refugees worldwide under its mandate, and an additional 4.6 million Palestinian refugees are under the mandate of the United Nations Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).
 Worldwide, 51 million people are internally displaced by conflict or natural disaster and an estimated 12 million people are stateless.

 Click here for more information on Who is a refugee?

 Click here for more information about Share the Journey, an international movement to increase awareness about the realities of forced migration, launched in 2017 by Pope Francis: Share the Journey – Caritas Canada